pptogo-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool counts unread notifications for the human owner of the agent's handle, using specific verbs and resource.
-It distinguishes itself from sibling tools like list_notifications by focusing on count, not details.
+Clearly states it returns a count of unread notifications for the human owner of the agent's handle.
+Distinguishes from list_notifications by focusing on count.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.